 Kenzie had some blood tests done, some were sent off to UCD.
 Then there were talks of her immunity and if the bacteria got in her blood, how it could lead to meningitis and how they might want to give her an immunity infusion.
 Basically a transfusion of blood donor immunity.

 We were put into isolation or ‘quarantine’, at this stage and all nurses and doctors that visited were covered head to toe.
 I had a fit of giggles every time I saw them prepping to enter our room you know to visit Kenzie a seven-week-old baby snoring on her backside.
-She was oblivious to what was going on and throwing smiles and coos left, right and center.
+She was oblivious to what was going on and throwing smiles and coos left, right and centre.

 Thankfully Kenzie only got what they call the ‘mini-measles’ and she was discharged the next morning, as did Frankie as he’s had his first vaccination.
 Poor Kadie got the brunt of it.
 I couldn’t wait to get home to her.
 She literally cried or slept her way through it, no cuddles, no pain relief or treats on this earth helped how she felt.